greglobinski/react-custom-share/docs/content/pages/5--share-button-round-square/index.md

 ## Description

-`ShareButtonRoundSquare` is one of the built-in `react-custom-share`styled buttons.
+`ShareButtonRoundSquare` is a built-in, ready-to-use styled button.

 It renders the base `ShareButton` component with some styling.